- Home ›

 Draped over the modified sedan underpinnings is perhaps the Challenger's greatest asset - muscular, head-turning retro sheet metal.
 All of the cues that made the original Challenger a classic - a long, narrow opening for the grille and headlights, coke-bottle hips and rectangular tail lamps - are present and accounted for in the current model.

-The Challenger SRT comes in three flavors.
-There is the standard model, the vaunted Hellcat, and the Hellcat Widebody.
+The Challenger SRT comes in four flavors.
+There is the standard model, the vaunted Hellcat, the Hellcat Widebody, and the Hellcat Redeye.

 The latter receives a body kit which adds 3.5 inches to the car's overall width.
 This is the linchpin of the model's overall concept.
 Without it, Dodge couldn't outfit the Widebody with its true killer feature: a set of 305/35ZR20 Pirelli P-Zero performance tires on 20x11-inch wheels.
 Dodge says the extra tire is good for two seconds per lap on its 1.7-mile evaluation course - no joke in terms of lap times - and .04 g on the skidpad, allowing the Widebody to pull nearly a full g (0.97, factory-claimed).

 The retro treatment continues inside with a dashboard loosely inspired by the 1971 Challenger.
 All models come with a three-spoke steering wheel and a seven-inch configurable display located between the tachometer and the speedometer gauges.

 The base Challenger's Uconnect infotainment system is accessed via a standard 8.4-inch touch screen located on the center stack.
 Generally regarded as one of the more user-friendly infotainment systems on the market, Uconnect Access integrates most of the Challenger's audio, navigation and climate control functions into one unit.
 The dash-mounted screen is the central component of the system, but redundant buttons and knobs for climate and audio volume and tuning are also included.